rodrigorhis/rodrigorhis/README.md

 ### Hi there I'm Rodrigo Rhis!

 - 🔭 I’m currently working with Network
-- 🌱 I’m currently learning Python and Cloud
+- 🌱 In my free time I'm learning Python and Cloud
-- 🤔 I’m looking for help with Python
+- 🤔 I’m looking for help with Python Network Programming
-- 💬 Ask me about Network things
+- 💬 Ask me about Network things (It will be a plasure to help you)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I'm a drummer and soccer lover
+- ✈️ Love to travel

 <div align="center">
   <a href="https://github.com/rodrigorhis">